brefphp/aws-lambda-layers/README.md

 access.
 It is dedicated exclusively for having the layers only and only Matthiew Napoli has access to it.
 GitHub Actions require exposing access to an external party.
 Using AWS CodeBuild allows us to use IAM Assume Role so that one "Builder Account" can build the layers and then cross-publish them onto the "Layer Account".
-The assume role limitations can be seen on runtime/aws/access.yml
+The assume role limitations can be seen on aws/access.yml

 ##### Automation tests

-the runtime/tests folder contains multiple PHP scripts that are executed inside a docker container that Bref builds.
+the tests folder contains multiple PHP scripts that are executed inside a docker container that Bref builds.
 These scripts are suppose to ensure that the PHP version is expected, PHP extensions are correctly installed and available and PHP is correctly configured.
 Some acceptance tests uses AWS Runtime Interface Emulator (RIE) to test whether a Lambda invocation is expected to work.